NYSOSDC/WARN/README.md

 We saved all WARN notices in a given year in CSV format for easy access.

+# Web Scraper

+Web scraper used to generate the CSV files are saved in the /scraper folder.

 # Update Frequency

-The current year file is updated weekly.

-Prior year files are saved in the /Historical Data folder and updated occasionally, mostly for fomatting issues or small changes.
+Results are saved by year in the /data folder.
+The current year file is updated periodically.
+Prior year files are updated only to correct errors or fomatting issues.

 # Questions?
 Suggestions?
 Comments?